resthub/resthub.org/backbone-stack.rst

 These extensions can be found, as any other custom resthub lib, in ``js/resthub`` directory.

-Resthub provides currently two basic extensions :
+Resthub provides currently these extensions :

-- Handlebars_ extension : Addition of some usefull Handlebars helpers. cf :ref:`handlebars-helpers` and `Github source <http://github.com/resthub/resthub-backbone-stack/blob/master/js/resthub/handlebars-helpers.js>`_.
+- Handlebars_ helpers extension : Addition of some usefull Handlebars helpers. cf :ref:`handlebars-helpers` and `Github source <http://github.com/resthub/resthub-backbone-stack/blob/master/js/resthub/handlebars-helpers.js>`_.
+- Handlebars_ RequireJS plugin in order to retreive and compile automatically Handlebars templates
 - `Backbone Validation`_ extension : Validation callbacks (``valid`` and ``invalid``) extension to provide a native integration with `Twitter Bootstrap`_ form structure (``controls`` and ``control-group``). cf. `Github source <http://github.com/resthub/resthub-backbone-stack/blob/master/js/resthub/backbone-validation.ext.js>`_